usethis::create_package("path/to/mypackage")32 Building packages

 devtools::test() runs all tests. devtools::test_active_file() runs just the file you are editing.

 How many tests should you write?
 Enough to cover the normal case, the edge cases, and the error cases.
-For a function like bmi(), that means: correct output for typical input, correct output for vectorized input, correct behavior for zero or negative values, and an error for non-numeric input.
-Four or five tests per function is a reasonable starting point.
+For a function like bmi(), that means correct output for typical input, correct output for vectorized input, correct behavior for zero or negative values, and an error for non-numeric input.
+Four or five tests per function is a reasonable starting point, and writing them forces you to think about your function’s contract more carefully than any amount of staring at the implementation would.

 Test the contract, not the implementation.
 Your test should pass even if you rewrite the function body, as long as the inputs and outputs stay the same.